 - Already receive assistance for a disability.

 Keep in mind that certain members of a household may be eligible for assistance, while others are not.
 For example, a parent may have children who meet NY food stamps eligibility, while not being eligible him or herself.
 In this case, the parent may still apply for food stamps on the children’s behalf.
 For more information about the requirements for food stamps, download our free guide.

 What are the SNAP income guidelines in New York?

-Your household size and income are two of the main criteria in determining eligibility for food stamps.
+Your household size and income are two of the main criteria in determining eligibility during the application process.
 In general, the SNAP income guidelines in New York are determined by the national federal poverty level (FPL) according to the size of each household.

 As a general rule, a household is required to meet both gross and net monthly income requirements for food stamps.
 By definition, gross monthly income includes all of a household’s funds for a month before anything is deducted.
 Alternatively, net income refers to the income a family has left over after taxes and certain allowable expenses are deducted.

 In order to help you determine whether or not your household falls within the guidelines for SNAP eligibility based on income, you may consider using a SNAP calculator.
 This tool is available online and can help estimate whether or not you may receive assistance.
 To use the calculator, you will need to provide information about your household’s demographics, income level and expenses.
 However, the only way to verify your eligibility and benefit amount is to apply.

 While most households need to meet both of the food stamp income guidelines, households that include a senior or a person with a disability are only required to meet the net income criteria.
 For more information on SNAP income guidelines, download our free guide.